hrithik098/singularity/README.md

 Here's the architecture for GNU Compiler Collection:
 ![enter image description here](/docs/imgs/gcc-arch.jpeg)

+## Abstraction
+What kind of abstraction can we use to make it simpler to understand and operate with a variety of microcontrollers?

 ## Resources
 Here are the list of resources that I consulted or find useful: